-I would not have been walking about Downtown Schenectady around 9 AM today (Tuesday, Dec.
-3, 2019), if I did not have a medical appointment at Liberty and Fafayette Streets.
+I would not have been walking around Downtown Schenectady at about 9 AM today (Tuesday, Dec.
+3, 2019), if I did not have a medical appointment at Liberty and Lafayette Streets.
 A similar appointment after a snowstorm early this year yielded a dreary walk hobbled by intersection after intersection inhospitable to pedestrians. [click on collage thumbnail to the left] Sadly, despite million$ spent to be a $mart City, all the same problems were on display today.
 See examples above and below.

 . .
 Click on a photo for a larger version . .

 Here are two of the corners at City Hall at 10 AM:

 Post Office at Liberty and Jay Streets . .

 What about Erie Boulevard and State Street, our busiest intersection?
 Well:

 The sidewalks along our new Train Station were equally forgotten: